See, Tyrol

 See is a municipality in the district of Landeck in the Austrian state of Tyrol located 8 km southwest of the city of Landeck.
 The village was founded in 1400 by farmers.
 Nowadays, tourism is the main source of income.

+However in modern days, See is known as a popular skiing destination.
+It forms part of the Zillertal Arena ski region, offering a range of slopes suitable for beginners and experienced skiers.
+There are approximately 20 to 25 ski schools catering to visitors of all ages and skill levels.